Dennis-Kyalo/DS4B_101_Business_Analysis_with_R/README.md

 # DS4B_101_Business_Analysis_with_R
-Code from Business Analysis With R by Matt Dancho
+Code from Business Analysis With R Course by Matt Dancho